JOYCE NANFAN (d.1542)

-Juliana was married twice.
-Her first husband was Edmund Norris of Yattendon Castle, Berkshire (d.1508), by whom she had a son, John.
+Juliana married Edmund Norris of Yattendon Castle, Berkshire (d.1508).
+They had a son, John.
 Her second husband was Sir Robert Norwich of South Ockenden, Essex (d.
 April 1535), chief justice of common pleas for Essex.
 They had no children.
 Lady Norwich was godmother to Dorothy Petre in 1535 and often visited Ingatestone Hall in Essex, the Petre home.
-In 1550, Lady Petre had to produce a sovereign for Petre “to play at cards” with Lady Norwich and in July 1552, Lady Norwich was again a guest there, this time accompanied by four servants.
+In 1550, Lady Petre had to produce a sovereign for Petre “to play at cards” with Lady Norwich.
+In July 1552, Lady Norwich was again a guest there, this time accompanied by four servants.
 Also visiting the Petres, although only for one night, were William Cecil and his wife (Mildred Cooke).
 Machyn’s diary records the funeral of Lady Norwich in1556.

 ALICE NOSWORTHY (d. c.1577)

 Alice Nosworthy was the daughter of Thomas Nosworthy of Chichester.
 She married Guilio Borgarucci of Urbino (d.
 January 7, 1581), better known as Doctor Julio.
 Borgarucci paid £10 for denization in March 1562, received his M.D. from Cambridge in 1567 (having previously studied in Padua) and became a member of the College of Physicians.
 In September 1573, after a long association with members of the Dudley family (he was accused of poisoning enemies of the earl of Leicester) he was appointed physician to the queen.
 It was right after this, in October 1573, that he wrote to Lord Burghley to complain that Alice had left him.
 For the past five months, she had been “detained” in the house of Sir William Cordell (d.1581), master of rolls.
-He accused Cordell not of adultery but of attempting to convert Alice to Catholicism.
+Doctor Julio accused Cordell of attempting to convert Alice to Catholicism.
 Apparently, disinclined to return to him, Alice raised a question about the legality of their marriage and a commission had to be appointed to investigate this issue.
-In the end, they declared the marriage valid, but it took until at least 1576 to sort matters out.
-By 1578, Borgarucci was married to his second wife.
+In the end, they declared the marriage valid, but it was at least 1576 before matters were sorted out.
+By 1578, Borgarucci had married his second wife.

 see LEONOR FREIRE